Pearl Farmhouse is a Grade II listed building in the Mid Suffolk local planning authority area, England. A Tudor Farmhouse.

 Description

-Former farmhouse; late C15 or early C16 core with major remodelling of late C17.
-A mid C19 cross-wing at the left hand end.
-1 storey and attics to main range.
-Originally of 3-cell plan; the former parlour cell was rebuilt in C19.
-Timber framed and plastered.
-Pantiled roofs with axial chimneys of red brick; one gabled casement dormer.
-C19 casements.
-Stable-type entrance door at rear.
-A greatly-altered open hall house: the hall-has an end wall with exposed arch windbraced studwork.
-The open truss has been removed, but one post has part of a chamfered arch-brace, rising from a pilaster which has been cut back.
-There is evidence for a rear cross-entry doorway with adjacent spere.
-A large lintelled open fireplace in the former cross-passage (the lintel is reused from a timber framed chimney).
-In late C17 an upper floor was inserted in the hall with joists chamfered and laid flat; the service cell was demolished and rebuilt larger, and the whole roof rebuilt with butt purlins.
+The building is a greatly altered open hall house.
+The hall has an end wall displaying exposed arch windbraced studwork.
+Although the open truss has been removed, one post retains part of a chamfered arch-brace that rises from a pilaster which has been cut back.
+There is evidence of a rear cross-entry doorway with an adjacent spere.
+A large lintelled open fireplace is found in the former cross-passage, with the lintel being reused from a timber-framed chimney.
+In the late 17th century, an upper floor was added to the hall, featuring joists that are chamfered and laid flat.
+The service cell was demolished and rebuilt larger, and the entire roof was reconstructed with butt purlins.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.